 Characteristics of Limited Liability Company

 We either see sole proprietorship/partnership or corporation, but we don’t often come across with LLC.
-Because it’s a hybrid type, combination of both, some of the characteristics LLC are as follows;
+Because it’s a hybrid type, a combination of both, some of the characteristics LLC are as follows;

 Separate Legal Entity